buildit/pe-community-aws-cloudwatch/README.md

-CloudWatch Logging Example
+CloudWatch Example Project
 ==========================
-This project is a simple/stupid example of setting up and using CloudWatch logging.
+This project is a simple/stupid example of setting up and using CloudWatch Logging, Metrics, and Alerts.
 Normally, you'd do this in an EC2 instance, but I thought it would be useful/convenient to automate and demonstrate using Vagrant.

 Prerequisites